phklive/one-click-miden/README.md

 # One Click Miden

-Welcome to the **One Click Miden**!
-This script automates the installation and initialization of the Miden CLI, ensuring you have everything you need to start working with Miden!
+This script automates the installation and initialization of the Miden CLI, ensuring you have everything you need to start working with the Miden rollup!

 Simply run the following command: